 2. Open Storage Everywhere

-3. No Clear Entry Drop Zone
+3. No Entry Drop Zone

 4. Poor Lighting Design